Buy now pay later (BNPL)

 - Credit record entry.
 Interest-free products are still a type of personal loan and can be recorded on your credit history if you don't meet your repayments.
 Be cautious of overusing or not repaying these products.

 It's important to compare a range of interest-free offers before signing up.
-You can also consider a credit card with a 0% p.a. introductory interest rate offer.
+You can also consider an interest free credit card with a 0% p.a. introductory offer.

 Buy now pay later travel guides